-In our roles, who and when needs to do what is very well prescribed.-Osamu Uemura temporary restorations have been made, while full restorations are expected to take up to two years after an event.
-To conclude, Uemura shared strategies, such as NEXCO's comb-like road-opening process and eight-directions strategy, which aims to reestablish the accessibility to Tokyo from eight directions within 48 hours after the earthquake by maintaining at least one route in each direction.
+In our roles, who and when needs to do what is very well prescribed.-Osamu Uemura

+In the event of a disaster, NEXCO prioritizes road clearance to restore the network within 20 hours for emergency vehicle passage.
+General use is permitted within 13 days after temporary restorations have been made, while full restorations are expected to take up to two years after an event.
+To conclude, Uemura shared strategies, such as NEXCO's comb-like road-opening process and eightdirections strategy, which aims to reestablish the accessibility to Tokyo from eight directions within 48 hours after the earthquake by maintaining at least one route in each direction.
+FIGURE 16 These strategies facilitate the rapid response and recovery of transport systems and enable NEXCO to fulfill its mission of protecting society and responding to disaster-hit areas.